Apurv428/CoinFlix/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

 ## Usage

 1. The user can search for the trends of a particular stock or cryptocurrency.
 2. The user can then track and mend his/her investments accordingly.
 3. It also displays the latest business news from around the globe.

-## Applications
-It provides an intuative interface with all the data from stock and the crypto world you need at your fingertips.

 ## Future scope

 * This concept can also be applied for the Forex trading.
 * Predict future trends in the prices of the respective assets using ML.

 ## Mentors
-  This project would not have been possible without the continous support of our mentors.

 * [Meera Wadher](https://github.com/Meera-W)
 * [Mithilesh Patil](https://github.com/01mithilesh01)